-A total of 17 agency and facility staff were interviewed during the on-site audit.
-This includes 11 Juvenile Justice Officers ("JJO") from the Grave Shift (Midnight-0800), Day Shift (0800-1600), and Swing Shift (1600-Midnight); and specialty staff including facility Superintendent/PREA Compliance Manager, medical, mental health, staff who conduct intake and risk screening, intermediate and higher level staff known as JJO III and Shift Supervisors, first responders, education staff, staff who supervise residents in isolation, member of the sexual assault incident review team, and staff who monitors retaliation.
-The Auditor spoke with the facility nurse and mental health staff during the on-site audit.
-Two contractors and two volunteers were interviewed by the Auditor.
+A total of 16 agency and facility staff were interviewed during the on-site audit.
+This included a total of 15 Juvenile Justice Officers ("JJO") for both the Treatment Center and Detention Center: four on the Grave Shift (Midnight-0800), five on the Day Shift (0800-1600), and six on the Swing Shift (1600-Midnight).
+Specialty staff interviewed included the facility Superintendent, the PREA Compliance Manager; DJJ human resources and contract administrator; medical staff; mental health staff; staff who conduct intake and risk screening; intermediate and higher level Shift Supervisors, known as JJUS; first responders; education staff; staff who supervise residents in isolation; members of the sexual assault incident review team; and staff who monitors retaliation.
+One contractor and three volunteers were interviewed by the Auditor.
 All staff, contractors and volunteers were interviewed using the DOJ protocols that provides information regarding their PREA training, overall knowledge of the agency's zero tolerance policy, reporting mechanisms available to staff and residents, the facility's response protocols when a resident alleges abuse, first responder duties, data collection processes, and other pertinent PREA requirements.
-The Auditor interviewed DJJ PREA Coordinator on July 11, 2018, at his offices in Juneau, Alaska, and the DJJ Director was interviewed by telephone on August 24, 2018.
+The Auditor interviewed DJJ PREA Coordinator and the DJJ Director by email.